Coronavirus update: Monday 16th March 2020

 However, the finish line isn’t quite in sight yet.
 The UK government’s chief scientific advisor, Sir Patrick Vallance, has gone on record to state that finding a cure to the virus will be more like a marathon than a flat-out sprint: "A vaccine that can be used generally - we'd be very lucky to get one within a year."

 The current situation

 So, the takeaway is this: work is being done globally to counter and contain the crisis, but it is up to the individuals - you and me - to safeguard a high standard of hygiene in our local communities.
-Only by ensuring that the people around us are safe will the result of research like that carried out by the KPWHRI be effective in curing Coronavirus.
+Only by ensuring that the people around us are safe will the result of clinical trials like that carried out by the KPWHRI be effective in curing Coronavirus.

 Here, we’ve created the ideal patient recruitment dashboard to help researchers improve their current metrics.
 With over 3 million patients on record, we ensure research sites are connected to a thoroughly educated and engaged pool of participants; so, it is no wonder why we have such high patient confidence!
 Now, we would say that other models are available - but this would be a lie.
 In fact, unlike that offered by other patient recruitment companies, our easy-to-use dashboard is the first-of-its-kind for the market; giving researchers a unique insight into their patients’ wants and needs via industry-leading technology.
 The future of clinical recruitment starts here.